Mysticor/Mysticor.github.io/biography/index.md

 Preparatory School for Chinese Students to Japan, Oct 2018 - Aug 2019

+State Key Laboratory of Explosion Science and Technology, Beijing Institute of Technology, Sep 2016 - Jul 2018

 M.E. in Mechanical Engineering, Taiyuan University of Technology, Sep 2015 - Jul 2018

-State Key Laboratory of Explosion Science and Technology, Beijing institute of Technology, Sep 2016 - Jul 2018

 Scholarship and awards: